yfung8/Cart/README.md

-# Cart
+# Shopping Cart Exercise with Strapi/Postman/React

-Shopping Cart Exercise with Strapi
+About:

-About: React is used for this application and Strapi is used as the back end database.
+React is used for this application and Strapi is used as the back end database.
 Strapi project specific database must be created/initialed via http://localhost1337.
 Postman is being utilized as the API tool for this Project.

 The Assignment: